shanevanheerden/shanevanheerden.github.io/_pages/about.md

 <br>
 Hi there and welcome to my personal website!
 My name is Shane and I believe in the potential for Artificial Intelligence to fundamentally change the world for the better.
 <br><br>
-I'm a Data Scientist / Machine Learning Engineer by trade with demonstrated experience in leading Data Science projects and developing AI solutions for real-world problems.
+I'm a Machine Learning Engineer by trade with demonstrated experience in leading Data Science projects and developing AI solutions for real-world problems.
 I have strong knowledge in Deep Learning, Data Engineering and Natural Language Processing, and a passion for discovering insights from structured and unstructured data.
 <br><br>
 My educational background includes a degree in Industrial Engineering from Stellenbosch University, as well as a PhD in Machine Learning.
 Currently, I am working at <a href='http://www.luno.com'>Luno</a>, a cryptocurrency exchange, where I use my expertise to lead the development of predictive models that help combat fraudulent activity on the platform.
 <br><br>